 However, it comes with trade-offs.
 Senzing’s pricing is based on record volume, matching rules are not customizable, and it does not include built-in profiling, cleansing, or merge-purge capabilities.
 It’s also a developer-first tool.

-Through its flagship product, DataMatch Enterprise (DME), Data Ladder provides a comprehensive data matching platform with built-in data quality capabilities for profiling, cleansing, standardization, deduplication, and survivorship (merge-purge).
+Through its flagship product, DataMatch Enterprise (DME), Data Ladder provides a comprehensive data matching platform with built-in data quality rules for profiling, cleansing, standardization, deduplication, and survivorship (merge-purge).

 For organizations considering a Senzing replacement, DME’s strength lies in its deep configurability, explainability, and transparent matching logic that empowers users to audit and control every aspect of the matching process.